aws-solutions-library-samples/guidance-for-understanding-your-data-lineage-on-amazon-quickSight/README.md

 _You are responsible for the cost of the AWS services used while running this Guidance.
 As of 01/2024, the cost for running this Guidance with the default settings in the <Default AWS Region (Most likely will be US East (N. Virginia)) > is approximately $10.50 per month._

-Replace this amount with the approximate cost for running your Guidance in the default Region.
-This estimate should be per month and for processing/serving resonable number of requests/entities.

 ## Prerequisites

 ### AWS account requirements

-* This deployment requires you have an AWS CloudTrail trail enabled in the region you are deployment.
-The trail should have Management Events enabled
+* This deployment requires an AWS CloudTrail trail enabled in the region of deployment.
+The trail should have _Management Events_ enabled
-* Ensure QuickSight has access to the S3 bucket created by this stack post deployment - https://docs.aws.amazon.com/quicksight/latest/user/troubleshoot-connect-S3.html
+* If AWS LAke Formation is inabled in your AWS Account, update default based on this documentation - https://docs.aws.amazon.com/lake-formation/latest/dg/change-settings.html

 ### Supported Regions

-The Guidance is recommended to be deployed in the same AWS region having QuickSight resources.
+The Guidance is recommended to be deployed in the same AWS region as your QuickSight resources.

 ## Deployment Steps